2025–26 North Carolina Tar Heels women's basketball team

+The Tar Heels finished the regular season 25–6 overall and 14–4 in ACC play to finish in third place.
+As the third seed in the ACC tournament, earned a double-bye into the quarterfinals, where they defeated sixth seed Virginia Tech 85–68.
+They lost to second seed and twelfth-ranked Louisville 57–65 in the semifinals.
+They received an at-large invitation to the NCAA tournament and were the four-seed in the Forth Worth 1 region.
+They defeated thirteen-seed Western Illinois in the first round and five-seed and seventeenth-ranked Maryland in the second round.
+The Tar Heels hosted both games, before traveling to a neutral site to face first seed, top-ranked, UConn.
+The Tar Heels lost 42–63 to end their season.
+They finished with a 28–8 overall record.

 Previous season

 The Tar Heels finished the regular season 25–6 overall and 13–5 in ACC play to finish in a three-way tie for fourth place.
-As the fifth seed in the ACC tournament, earned a bye into the second round where they defeated Boston College 78–71.
-They avenged a regular season loss to Florida State, who was ranked twenty second at the time of this meeting, in the Quarterfinals 60–56.
+As the fifth seed in the ACC tournament, earned a bye into the second round, where they defeated Boston College 78–71.
+They avenged a regular season loss to Florida State, who was ranked twenty-second at the time of this meeting, in the quarterfinals 60–56.
 They lost in the semifinals to first seed and seventh-ranked rival NC State 66–55 to end their tournament run.
 They received an at-large invitation to the NCAA tournament and were the three-seed in the Birmingham 2 region.
-They defeated fourteen seed Oregon State in the First Round and six-seed and sixteenth-ranked West Virginia in the Second Round.
+They defeated fourteen seed Oregon State in the first round and six-seed and sixteenth-ranked West Virginia in the second round.
 The Tar Heels hosted both games, before traveling to a neutral site to face second seed, seventh-ranked, rival Duke for a third time this season.
 After splitting the regular season series, Duke won the post-season matchup 47–38 to end the Tar Heels' season.
 They finished with an overall record of 29–8.
 Their 29 wins was the highest since the 2012–13 season.